cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 | Process Commit  |  O(N)   | O(N)      | O(log N)      | O(log N)      |
 {: #download-cost title="Download scaling under protocol variations" }

-# Security Consideratiosn
+# Security Considerations

 The MLS protocol in {{!RFC9420}} has a number of security analyses attached.
-To describe the security of light MLS and how it relates to the security of full MLS we summarize the following main high-level guarantees of MLS as follows:
+To describe the security of Light MLS and how it relates to the security of full MLS we summarize the following main high-level guarantees of MLS as follows:

 - **Membership Agreement**: If a client B has a local group state for group G in